nkwsy/galaxy_digital_mongo_sync/README.md

   - Most active opportunities
   - First and last activity dates

+- `shift_status` - Real-time tracking of shift participation and attendance:
+  - Who has signed up but not yet checked in (pending)
+  - Who is currently working a shift (active)
+  - Who has completed their shift (completed)
+  - Who didn't show up for their shift (absent)
+  - Who cancelled their participation (cancelled)
+  - Comprehensive details on each participant's status

 - `monthly_activity` - Time-based activity patterns:
   - Monthly totals of hours, volunteers, and opportunities
   - Average hours per volunteer by month